What You Need to Know about the April 9, 2017 Pyongyang Marathon

 There are no caps placed on the number of registered runners the marathon committee will accept.
 We have confirmed this with the Official Pyongyang Marathon Committee - they are welcoming as many runners as possible.
-However, April will be an incredibly busy month in the DPRK, and hotel accommodations and plane tickets WILL sell out quickly.
-It’s recommended to book as soon as possible.
+However, April will be an incredibly busy month in the DPRK.
+Book as soon as possible.

 HOW TO JOIN A TOUR

 REGISTRATION EXTENDED - BOOK SOON WHILE THERE IS STILL SPACE!

 For 2017, we have four incredible tour options.